Becaguimec Stream: Features

 Three primary branches, the North Branch Becaguimec, the South Branch Becaguimec and the Cold Stream compose the Becaguimec Stream.
 The Cold Stream originates from springs on the western slope of Skedaddle Ridge and the eastern slope of Garvie Mountain in the community of Knowlesville.
 The North Branch originates in three tiny lakes only a short distance west of the upper reaches of the Nashwaak River: Malcolm Lake, Long Lake and Owl Lake respectively.
 The South Branch flows from Becaguimec Lake 13 kilometres southeast of the community of Cloverdale.
 Where the North and South Branches meet is known as the Becaguimec Forks, lying just northwest of the intersection of Provincial Highway 104 and Provincial Highway 575.
 After that point the stream is sometimes called the Mainstream, from which the adjacent community derives its name.
 The stream is slow-paced and meandering between the forks and Mill Brook near Ashland, not infrequently changing course because of floods.
 The gradient of the stream increases from Mill Brook towards the Saint John River.
 There are several notable eddies and Class 2 rapids along this stretch, not the least of which is known as Hell's Eddy, 2 miles upstream from the stream's mouth.
 The Becaguimec enters the Saint John River at the town of Hartland, the site of the world's longest covered bridge.

 Fishery

-The notable fish species found predominantly in the upper reaches of the Becaguimec are brown trout and rainbow trout.
+The notable fish species found predominantly in the upper reaches of the Becaguimec are Brook trout and rainbow trout.
 The best time of year for fishing trout is from mid-May to mid-June, after the sediment clears from the water after the thaw, but before the summer heat increases the water temperature.